 #5 – If They Don’t Reply Today, They (Probably) Won’t Reply At All

-Key takeaway = importance of cadence.
+Key takeaway = importance of the rhythm of your sequence.
 Follow up at tighter intervals.
 After 1 day, it’s gone.
 Now, this doesn’t mean you want to follow up every day (could piss people off), but 3 days or so is probably fine.

 #6 – You’re Not Following Up Enough